Exponential growth of random infinite Fibonacci sequences: Introduction

 In this case, the vector $(F_{n+1},F_{n})$ can be presented as a product of $2\times 2$ random matrices applied to $(F_{1},F_{0})$.
 Using Furstenberg's theory, Viswanath proved that $|F_n|$ grows exponentially.
 He also evaluated the rate of growth to arbitrary precision.

-One of the goals of this paper is to return to the Viswanath-Trefethen question in the case of Bernoulli variables, and prove an almost sure exponential rate of growth.
+\corO{The main goal} of this paper is to return to the Viswanath-Trefethen question in the case of Bernoulli variables, and prove an almost sure exponential rate of growth.
 That is, we consider the recursion \eqref{eq-1}, where $\epsilon_{n,i}$ are iid, zero mean, Bernoulli random variables taking values in $\{-1,1\}$, and $\hat X_0=e_0=(1,0,\ldots)\in \ell_2$.
 It will be convenient to introduce the vector